MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 ## Intercept push notifications

-App Center Push makes it possible to intercept push notifications but there is some setup required to enable this feature in UWP.
+App Center Push makes it possible to intercept push notifications but there's some setup required to enable this feature in UWP.

 ### Additional setup